‘After a decade of silence… the buzzz is back.’

 A tough late-night disc jockey (Caroline Williams) has caught the ghouls on tape in the act of slicing and dicing a couple of fun-loving rich kids.
 When she volunteers to help, Lefty persuades her to play the tape on-air to lure the maniacs out of hiding…

-The sequel was criticised by some for its stylistic departure from the first film, including its bigger budget and emphasis on gore and wacky black comedy, as opposed to the original which utilised minimal gore, a low-budget vérité style and atmosphere to build tension and fear.
+The sequel was criticised by some for its stylistic departure from the first film, including its bigger budget and emphasis on splatter and wacky black comedy, as opposed to the original which utilised minimal gore, a low-budget vérité style and atmosphere to build tension and fear.
 The emphasis was on black comedy, which director Tobe Hooper believed was present in the first film, but unacknowledged by viewers because of its realistic and shocking content.

 Despite being successful in its initial 1986 theatrical run, the film failed to make a substantial profit for Cannon; however, it eventually garnered a cult following.